tjoskar/ng-lazyload-image/README.md

 Example: `true`

-You can set this to `true`, the image well be [decoded](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/decode) before inserted into the DOM.
+You can set this to `true`, the image will be [decoded](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/decode) before inserted into the DOM.
 This can be useful for large images.

 ##### debug (optional)